Haga clic en este enlace para ver esta página en español

 All students attending the University under the F-1 or J-1 non-immigrant visa status are required to enroll for full time study in both the fall and spring semesters (12 or more credits for undergraduate students).
 Any change in visa or citizenship status must be submitted with original documentation to the International Student and Scholar Programs Office in Minor Hall.
 You are also required to obtain a Social Security Number if you will be receiving University-awarded financial support.

 International Students will be charged an International Services Fee.
 The revenue offsets costs associated with the operation of the federally mandated Student and Exchange Visitor Program and the Student and Exchange Visitor Information System (SEVIS).
 Further, the fees will ensure that the University is in compliance with federal mandates, as well as supporting the International Studies Office to have an adequate number of highly-skilled professionals who can address all student legal status issues.

 To improve safety for our students and enhance overall payment security, effective November 1, 2019, Student Financial Services will no longer accept cash payments at Carruthers Hall.

-You may still mail a check to the Cashier's Office in Carruthers Hall if you wish.
-If you choose to mail a check, please send it accompanied by the printable remittance advice available on-line.
-You can access a statement of charges in UVAPay and print out the remittance advice to send along with your check.
+You may mail a check to the Cashier's Office in Carruthers Hall if you wish, but we recommend echeck payment instead.
+If you choose to mail a check, please send it accompanied by a copy of the term charges, available on-line in UVAPay.
 Please make the check out to the University of Virginia and include the student's University ID number on the memo line.

 Mail checks to: